dodona-edu/judge-prolog/README.md

 Tests may contain comments.
 Comments within the test will be shown to the student, comments outside it wil not.

-The name of the QuickCheck predicates should start with `prop_`

 ```prolog
 prop_reverse_twice(L:list(integer)) :-
     % This comment is shown to students